Lifespan: Daiei 6 (1526) to 12/3 of Keichō 15 (1611)

 Rank: bushō, daimyō

-Title: Senior Assistant Minister of Justice, Governor of Musashi
+Title: Vice Minister of Justice, Governor of Musashi

 Lord: Shimazu Tadayoshi → Shimazu Takahisa → Shimazu Yoshihisa → Shimazu Yoshihiro → Shimazu Iehisa (Tadatsune)